-GOLDBURY: But, my dear young ladies --
+But, my dear princesses --

-KATHERINE: Oh, don't!
+Oh, don't!
 You mustn't.
 It's too affectionate.

-NATASHA: It really does unsettle us.
+It really does unsettle us.

 Are you really under the impression that English girls are so ridiculously demure?
 Why, an English girl is the best, the most beautiful, the bravest, and the brightest creature that Heaven has conferred upon this world of ours.
 She is frank, open-hearted, and fearless, and never shows in so favorable a light as when she gives her own blameless impulses full play!